 ii) the MS shall enter into Automatic mode of PLMN selection as specified in subclause 4.4 taking into account the additional requirements in items iii) to x) below;

-iii) Among the PLMNs advertised by the E-UTRA cell or NG-RAN operating in the radio resources provisioned to the MS for V2X communication over PC5 as specified in 3GPP TS 24.385 [60], 3GPP TS 24.587 [75] or 3GPP TS 31.102 [40], the MS shall choose one allowable PLMN which:
+iii) Among the PLMNs advertised by the E-UTRA cell or NG-RAN operating in the radio resources provisioned to the MS for V2X communication over PC5 as specified in 3GPP TS 24.385 [60], 3GPP TS 24.587 [75] or 3GPP TS 31.102 [40], the MS shall choose one allowable PLMN which meets:

+1) the following:

-1) provides radio resources for V2X communication over PC5;
+- provides radio resources for V2X communication over PC5;

-2) is in the list of authorised PLMNs for V2X communication over PC5 as specified in 3GPP TS 24.386 [59] or 3GPP TS 24.587 [75]; and
+- is in the list of authorised PLMNs for V2X communication over PC5 as specified in 3GPP TS 24.386 [59] or 3GPP TS 24.587 [75]; and

-3) is not in the list of "PLMNs with E-UTRAN not allowed" as specified in subclause 3.1;
+- is not in the list of "PLMNs with E-UTRAN not allowed" as specified in subclause 3.1; or

+2) the following:

+- provides radio resources for V2X communication over PC5;

+- is in the list of authorised PLMNs for V2X communication over PC5 as specified in 3GPP TS 24.386 [59] or 3GPP TS 24.587 [75];

+- is not in the list of PLMNs where the N1 mode capability was disabled due to IMS voice not available and the MS’s usage setting was "voice centric" as PLMNs where voice service was not possible; and

+- is not in the list of PLMNs where the N1 mode capability was disabled due to receipt of a reject from the network with 5GMM cause #27 "N1 mode not allowed" in N1 mode as specified in subclause 3.1;

-if conditions 1) through 3) above are met then the MS shall attempt to register on that PLMN.
-If none of the PLMNs meet conditions 1) through 3) above, the MS shall return to the stored duplicate PLMN selection mode and use the stored duplicate value of RPLMN for further action;
+if condition 1) or 2) above are met then the MS shall attempt to register on that PLMN.
+If none of the PLMNs meet condition 1) or 2) above, the MS shall return to the stored duplicate PLMN selection mode and use the stored duplicate value of RPLMN for further action;

-iv) if the registration fails due to "PLMN not allowed" or "EPS services not allowed" as specified in 3GPP TS 24.386 [59], or due to "PLMN not allowed" or "5GS services not allowed" as specified in 3GPP TS 24.587 [75], then the MS shall update the appropriate list of forbidden PLMNs as specified in subclause 3.1, and shall either:
+iv) if the registration fails due to "PLMN not allowed" or "EPS services not allowed" as specified in 3GPP TS 24.386 [59], or due to "PLMN not allowed" or "5GS services not allowed" as specified in 3GPP TS 24.587 [75], or both, then the MS shall update the appropriate list of forbidden PLMNs as specified in subclause 3.1, and shall:

 A) if the PLMN provides common radio resources needed by the MS to do V2X communication over PC5 as specified in 3GPP TS 36.331 [42] or 3GPP TS 38.331 [65], perform V2X communication over PC5 on the selected PLMN in limited service state.
 In this case the MS shall not search for available and allowable PLMNs during the duration of V2X communication over PC5;